ayush-gupta-54/Credit-Card-Fraud-Detection-using-Machine-Learning/README.md

 streamlit run app.py
 ```

-The web app will open in your browser.
+The web application will open in your browser.

 ---